Insurance / National Flood Insurance Program

 Supports:

-• Long-term reauthorization and incremental reforms to bring certainty to real estate markets.
+- Long-term reauthorization and reforms to provide certainty for real estate markets.

-• Accurate, modernized, and comprehensive flood mapping nationwide to enable informed, responsible decisions.
+- Accurate, modernized, and comprehensive flood mapping nationwide to support informed, responsible decision-making.

-• Offering pre-disaster mitigation grants, loans, and buyouts for property owners to reduce flood risk and risk-based insurance rates.
+- Pre-disaster mitigation grants, loans, and buyouts for property owners to reduce flood risk and lower risk-based insurance rates.

-• Improving claims data transparency while maintaining disclosure requirements at the state level.
+- Improving transparency around claims data and other flood-related property information, while maintaining disclosure requirements at the state level.

-• Supporting the Office of the Flood Insurance Advocate to assist homeowners with disputes.
+- Supporting the Office of the Flood Insurance Advocate to assist homeowners with disputes related to insurance rates, flood mapping, and other issues.

 Opposition Arguments: